2022 Amber Valley Borough Council election

 The elections to Amber Valley Borough Council in Derbyshire, England took place on Thursday 5th May 2022.
 One third of the council were up for election.
 The Conservatives increased their majority on the council whilst the Green Party also gained seats.

 This election was the last by thirds election and the last before boundary changes proposed by the Local Government Boundary Commission came into effect at the 2023 election.
 Councillors elected this year served for a period of one year.

-Results
+Results summary

-Council Composition
+Council composition

 Following the last election in 2021, the composition of the council was:

 After the election, the composition of the council was: